 - Where does a specific purchase fall within the university's priorities?

 - What is the proper procurement process to use?
 (University or Foundation)

 First Step - Submission

 If a user has identified a particular technology issue, the user should contact IT as early in the process as possible by submitting the requirements/request to Request IT.
 After logging-in to Request IT, click on Buy Something, choose your type of request (Hardware & Accessories, Enterprise Applications, or Desktop Software), then select Purchase Approval Request or Procurement Review and fill-out the form.
 If you have a suggested solution (vendor/contract), please include that in the form as well.
-When complete, click Submit Request.
+When complete, click Submit.

 Second Step - Evaluation

 The CIO's office will evaluate the request and investigate all possible solutions before the procurement process begins.
 Once a solution is chosen and funding is identified, each potential or active purchase is evaluated collaboratively by IT and Procurement to determine the priority for moving each individual project forward.
 Each task is evaluated on how it fits within W&M priorities as identified by the Board of Visitors and senior management, the criticality of the system to the efficient functioning of the university, available IT and Procurement resources and internal and task driven deadlines.

 Third step - Prioritization

 Each purchase is ranked in order to be addressed by both IT and Procurement.
 The responsible parties and actions are identified and assigned.
 Any communication regarding the prioritization comes through the CIO's and/or the Procurement Director's office.